Position Announcement—Regional Manager for Region 11Print This Post

 - Knowledge of basic collaborative development and implementation concepts.

-- Knowledge of and strong experience using Microsoft Office; ability to learn and willingness to adapt to new technology solutions.
+- Ability to learn and willingness to adapt to new technology solutions.

 - Strong organizational skills with attention to detail.